Understanding the Transition from Palliative Care to Hospice Care

 The Essence of Palliative Care

 Palliative care focuses on relieving symptoms and stress associated with serious illness.
 Its goal is to improve the patients’ and families’ quality of life.
 This form of care is provided by specialists, including doctors, nurses, and other professionals, who work together to provide an extra support layer.
 It is appropriate at any age and stage of a serious illness and can be provided alongside curative treatment.
+Learn more about palliative care in Tucson.

 Transitioning to Hospice Care

-The transition to hospice care typically occurs when the patient’s condition progresses to a point where the focus shifts entirely from treatment to comfort.
+The transition from palliative care to hospice care typically occurs when the patient’s condition progresses to a point where the focus shifts entirely from treatment to comfort.
 This decision is often challenging for families, as it involves accepting that the illness is no longer responsive to curative treatments.
 Hospice care is typically recommended when a patient is believed to have six months or less to live, as determined by their physician.

 Recognizing the Right Time